YannosK/Parallel_Systems-Control_and_Computing_MSc/exercise_1/ReadMe.md

     - [ ] compiler version
 - [ ] always mention the inputs
 - [ ] always execute at least 5 times and report average

+## Questions

+- Should we use barriers to time the threads?